Everything a Solar EPC Should Know About Smart EV Charging

 - Limitation of injection: If Solar production surpasses Load consumption, PV production will be curtailed so it is not injected into the grid

+- This strategy is well suited to maximize the PV penetration but the user comfort is diminished.
 In order to reach their preferred outcome, charging stations will have to mix those two main strategies depending on the profile of their users.

 Solar EV charging stations coupled with a grid offer control strategies for behind the meter or in front of the meter applications.
 Implementing an EV charging controller can optimize the charging process, ensuring efficient integration with various energy sources and enhancing the overall performance of the charging station.
-It is made apparent that a successful synergy might be possible using smart control strategies implemented by controllers such as Elum.

 The ePowerControl technology is connected to PV inverters, EV chargers, BESS, and meters in order to monitor and control each device separately in order to: